pablotrianda/pablotrianda/README.md

 The latest tools created are:
  - [Brancher](https://github.com/pablotrianda/brancher): Tool to manage git branches.
+ - [Mockit](https://github.com/pablotrianda/mock-it): Tool to create a mock server on the fly.
- - [Config](https://github.com/pablotrianda/config): Read configurations an a easy and fast way from a yaml file.
+ - [Config](https://github.com/pablotrianda/config): Golang package to read configurations an a easy and fast way from a yaml file.
+ - [Mockit](https://github.com/pablotrianda/mock-it): Tool to create a mock server on the fly.